rgorrison/rgorrison.github.io/public_engagement/public_talks.md

 title: public talks
 ---

 I have given a number of self-organized and invited talks in coordination wtih other organizations to public audiences on the topic of climate change.
-My focus within the framework for these talks is to be grounded first in scientific fact and to close with system-change call to action.
+My focus within the framework for these talks is to be grounded first in scientific fact and to close with a practical and systematic approach to climate action.

 ### 2022
 [6] "Climate Change and Us", Osterhout Free Library, Wilkes-Barre, PA